zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/01-introduction-to-upgrading-to-liferay-dxp-7-2.md

 Before starting the upgrade process, it's important to know the biggest tasks and what tasks can be done in parallel.
 This facilitates planning resources for tackling such tasks.

-Data upgrade is the biggest task and the articles that follow focus on other tasks that must be done in preparation.
+Data upgrade is the biggest task and the articles that follow focus on tasks that must be done in preparation.

 ### Adapting to Feature Changes